OSHA's 29 CFR 1910 Subpart 1 deals with eye and face protection (see 1910.133) and head protection (see 1910.135).

 Helping You Design Safety Programs that Meet OSHA Requirements

-At Kerr, Hendershot & Cannon, P.C., we regularly work with employers to design safety programs that meet the appropriate OSHA requirements for eye, face and head protection.
+At Hendershot Cowart P.C., we regularly work with employers to design safety programs that meet the appropriate OSHA requirements for eye, face and head protection.
 We also routinely represent employers in responding to citations that deal with eye, face and head protection.

 To comply with OSHA standards, you should consult with an attorney who is well versed in representing employers in OSHA matters, whether it's an inspection or a citation.